thecodeteam/training/accreditation/docker-and-containers.md

 ---

-# Starting to get cramped
+# Things start to break when the whiskey spills all over the piano

 ---